Information for employers

 For this program, not-for-profit organizations are charities, associations and others as along as they have official registration.
 Government bodies such as municipal governments and post-secondary institutions are not eligible employers in this program.

 Ideally, internships are four-month (450 to 480 hours) in length.
-If you select a student who is taking classes in the Fall term, the internship can be completed by a combination of full-time and part-time hours.
-Despite of the start date, all internships must finish by December 31, 2020.
+If you select a student who is taking classes in the Winter term, the internship can be completed by a combination of full-time and part-time hours.
+Despite of the start date, all internships must finish by August 31, 2021.

 Each internship is approximately 450 to 480 hours in length, which equates to approximately 30 hours per week for four months.
-Depending on the start date and the actual hours worked per week, the students can complete their hourly requirement part-time into the Fall academic term.
-The earlier an internship starts, the more flexibility there will be to manage the hours.
+Depending on the start date and the actual hours worked per week, the students can complete their hourly requirement full-time in the Winter term, or part-time in the Winter term and continue their internship either full-time or part-time into the Spring/Summer terms.
+Despite the start date and full-time vs. part-time status, an internship must be 450-480 hours in length.

 Mitacs will invoice the company once the application has been approved.